mjordan/islandora_fetch_bags/README.md

 # Islandora Fetch Bags

-Script to generate Bags for objects in a remote Islandora instance using Islandora's REST interface.
+Tool to generate Bags for objects in a remote Islandora instance using Islandora's REST interface.

-Still a work in progress.
+[Islandora BagIt](https://github.com/Islandora/islandora_bagit) integrates Bag creation into the Islandora user interface, and also provides a Drush command to generate Bags.
+This tool, on the other hand, can be run from any location with HTTP access to the target Islandora instance.

 ## Requirements